THIS DATE IN HISTORY: June 2

 "Between periods, something stupid, I said, just 'Guys, I'm just going to get one.
 So just don't worry about the game.
 I'm going to get a goal,'" said Sykora, whose rising shot over Osgood's glove extends the series.

 1972: The NHL's new Atlanta franchise, scheduled to begin play in the 1972-73 season, announces that the team will be called the Flames.
 The nickname is chosen by contest winner Mickey Goodman, a 19-year-old college student at DeKalb University.
-The Flames keep the name when they move to Calgary in 1980.
+The franchise keeps the name when it moves to Calgary in 1980.

 2003: Jean-Sebastien Giguere becomes the first goaltender in NHL history to win each of his first seven Stanley Cup Playoff overtime games.
 Giguere makes 26 saves before Steve Thomas scores 39 seconds into overtime to give the Mighty Ducks of Anaheim a 1-0 victory against the visiting New Jersey Devils in Game 4 of the Cup Final.